 Stay to the north on C-501.
 (The marker was shot up pretty bad, but I think that's what it said.
 Poor thing!)
 You climb up a long hill where you can see Muddy Mountain off to the northwest.
 The road drops down a steep grade and heads north to the base of Browns Hill.
-The road then makes a long climb to the top and heads northwest to a junction.
+The road then makes a long climb to the top to a small junction with C-752 going east to connect with C-561.
+Continue northwest across the top on C-501 to another junction in two miles.
 Here you can take C-503 south to Dixon.

-Continue along the rim to the northwest on C-503 for one mile and you come to another junction.
-Here C-503 goes north through McCarty Canyon.
+Continue along the rim to the northwest on C-503 for one mile to another junction.
+Here C-503 goes west a bit and then north through McCarty Canyon.
 On this road you can go to Rawlins, Dad, or over to Saratoga.

-Turn east off C-503 for one mile and the road swings back to the north again.
-The road continues to zig-zag across the top of Browns Hill and you travel above Coal Gulch to the northeast.
-Eight miles from the last junction, the road drops down to an area where Bird Gulch (from the west) and Coal Gulch join together at Savery Creek.
+Turn northeast off C-503 and on to C-602 for one mile where the road swings back to the north again.
+The road continues to zig-zag across the top of Browns Hill and you travel above Coal Gulch on the east.
+Seven miles from the last junction, the road travels out on a finger between Coal Gulch and Bird Gulch.
+The road then drops down across Bird Creek to an area where Bird Gulch and Coal Gulch join together at Savery Creek.
 (Nice place.)
 The road follows along the oxbow bends of Savery Creek and travels through a small valley for about two miles.
-You then leave the creek and make a long climb up the mountain.
+You then leave Savery Creek and make a long climb up the mountain.

-The road travels southeast along the top to Tullis where it turns back to the northeast to a junction (three miles).
+The road travels southeast along the top to Tullis where it turns back to the northeast to a junction (seven miles from Savery Creek).
 Here you can see Dexter Peak to the east.
-At this junction, you can go south on the Aspen Alley Road back to Savery.
+At this junction, you can go south on the Aspen Alley Road (C-801) back to Savery.

-Turn north across Dirtyman Creek and you go over a hill to the East Fork Savery Creek.
+Turn north across Dirtyman Creek on C-801 and you go over a hill to the East Fork Savery Creek.
 The road goes over another divide to Deep Gulch and then up and over to Truckdriver Creek and Smiley Meadow.
 As you climb over the next hill to North Fork Savery Creek, you can see Divide Peak to the east.
-After crossing North Fork Savery Creek, you follow along Fish Creek for a mile to the next junction.
+After crossing North Fork Savery Creek, you follow along Fish Creek for a mile to the next junction (nine miles from C-602).
 Here you can continue north to Rawlins on the Aspen Alley Road (see page 48).

 Continue up the hill and down again along Jack Creek.
-After about eight miles, you can see Sheep Rock to the north and to the northeast is Sheephead Mountain (northwest a bit of Elk Mountain).
-A bit further, you enter Saratoga on Bridge Street, about seven blocks west of First Street (W-130, mile #21).
+After about nine miles there is a small junction where C-408 turns north across Jack Creek and then along the North Platte River.
+Here you can see Sheep Rock to the north and to the northeast is Sheephead Mountain (northwest a bit of Elk Mountain).
+Two miles further, you enter Saratoga on Bridge Avenue, about seven blocks west of First Street (W-130, mile #21).